VouchrApp/vouchr-demo-auth/README.md

 * `vouchr.jwt.key.pem` - the location of your private key stored and protected as per organization policies
 * `vouchr.jwt.key.expiry.seconds` - the number of seconds the jwt should remain valid.
-This only needs to span the time from a user being given a link to the vouchr experience and them following the link
+This only needs to span the time from a user being given a link to the Vouchr experience and them following the link
-* `vouchr.jwt.sub.hash.key` - used to hash the customer id in a way that the customer id remains hidden to the vouchr system while still preserving an id from one access to the next.
+* `vouchr.jwt.sub.hash.key` - used to hash the customer id in a way that the customer id remains hidden to the Vouchr system while still preserving an id from one access to the next.
 We recommend a randomized string of at least 32 alphanumeric chracters